LLNL/axom/src/axom/inlet/docs/sphinx/readers.rst

 .. warning::

-   Lua input is trusted executable code, and is not interpreted in a security sandbox.
-   In particular, the ``package`` library can load additional Lua or native modules, and Inlet does not impose CPU, memory, recursion, or execution-time limits.
+   Lua input is executable code, and Inlet does not sandbox it.
+The ``package`` library can load additional Lua or native modules, and Inlet imposes no CPU, memory, recursion, or execution-time limits.
 Only parse Lua input from trusted sources.
-Exposing additional libraries or modifying the state through ``solState()`` can grant the input further capabilities and can also change values after Inlet has read or verified them.
+Exposing more libraries or modifying ``solState()`` can grant the input more capabilities and change values after Inlet has read or verified them.

 For example, you can add the ``io`` library by doing this: